tta-icml2025/tta-icml2025.github.io/README.md

 **Scope** Note the increased scope from the last edition to now encompass test-time updates more broadly.
 As a workshop at ICML, it is important to host and cross-pollinate work across different learning settings and domains.

+Consider joining us to discover and contribute to the latest on updates after training: _the test begins now!_

 ### Call for Papers

 **Topics** We will welcome and highlight content on test-time and post-training updates: